 Ask the question, “why do people visit a beauty blog“?

 - For beauty tips

 - For product suggestions

 - To feel better about themselves

 So those are the things you should tap into when writing your blog post.
-Figure out how winning your prize could solve a problem for your readers and build your post around it.
+Figure out how winning your prize could solve your readers’ problems and build your post around them.